back I. startStart - International goInhalt goTitel-Index goPumucklfans next

 Pumuckl (in Hungary known as Pumukli, in Spain known as Pumuky s.t.
 Pumuki, in Greece known as Frou Frou, in Persia as Voroojak, and in Denmark as Pilfinger) is a kobold - an imp.
 He's about 20cm tall, has red fuzzy hair, can jump very high and likes to make rhymes.
 He lives in a cabinet-maker's workshop in Munich, the capital of Bavaria, in southern Germany.
 The old cabinet maker, master Eder, is the only person who can see the imp, as Pumuckl stuck to Eder's glue pot.
 A kobold remains visible for someone who sees it when it have stuck to something that belongs that person.
 This is what happens in the first story about "Pumuckl and his cabinet-maker master Eder".

-All stories about those two were written by the authoress Ellis Kaut, born 1920 and still working and living in Munich.
+All stories about those two were written by the authoress Ellis Kaut (1920 - 2015).
 She created Pumuckl in 1962 as a childrens radio play for the BR (Bayerischer Rundfunk = Bavarian Broadcasting, a radio company under public law, belonging to the ARD).
 Only a few years later the first books and audio plays were published illustrated by Barbara von Johnson.
-In 1982 followed the first film and a TV series (which is my favourite version of Pumuckl) with 26 episodes and another 26 in 1988.
-Right from the beginning, Pumuckl's German voice was spoken by the German actor Hans Clarin.
-Master Eder was played by Gustl Bayrhammer, who unfortunately died in 1993
+In 1982 followed the first film and a TV series (which is our favourite version of Pumuckl) with 26 episodes and another 26 in 1988.
+Right from the beginning, Pumuckl's German voice was spoken by the German actor Hans Clarin (1929 - 2005).
+Master Eder was played by Gustl Bayrhammer (1922 - 1993).

 In the 90s another film and 13 TV episodes were made, which show Pumuckl having some ship adventures, accompanied by the ship cook Odessy.

 But, luckily, since Oct.
-2003, with a new film in the theaters, Pumuckl is back in Munich in the workshop of a cousin of Pumuckls former master Eder.
+2003, with a new film in the theaters, Pumuckl is back in Munich in the workshop of a cousin of his former master Eder.

 Pumu... outside Germany vor